 - Use olive oil or avocado oil for frying if you want a healthier snack.

-- You can also try this paneer stir fry.
+- You can also try this easy paneer stir fry.

 FAQ’s About Paneer